-Hiking the Lulumahu Ridge Trail to Puʻu Kōnāhuanui on Oʻahu
+Hiking the Lulumahu Ridge Trail to Puʻu Kōnāhuanui on Oʻahu, Hawaiʻi

 Distance (Roundtrip): 4.6 miles / 7.4 km

-The Lulumahu Ridge Trail to Puʻu Kōnāhuanui is, without a doubt, the least-popular route to reach the summit of K1, the top of the Koʻolau Mountain Range.
+The Lulumahu Ridge Trail to Puʻu Kōnāhuanui in the southern Koʻolau Mountains on Oʻahu is a very short, steep, and unpopular day hike to the summit of K1, the highest peak in the Koʻolau Range!

 Lulumahu Ridge Trailhead Parking